kubaneko/kubaneko.github.io/_pages/about.md

   - /about.html
 ---

 I am a student of CS bachelor at Charles University in Prague interested in programming languages and proof assistants.
 My favourite languages are Haskell and C++.
-I use NixOS but am far from understanding it.
+I use NixOS but am far from full understanding.

 Projects
 ======